sublimemarch/so-you-just-learned/README.md

 Keep up with current events and developments.

 Follow publications and people on Twitter and elsewhere that frequently discuss the problems with the tech industry.

-Links coming soon.
+**Ongoing Timeline of Incidents of Sexism in Geek Communities** like tech, gaming, comics, etc. - [Timeline of Incidents](http://geekfeminism.wikia.com/wiki/Timeline_of_incidents)

 # Step 4: Bonus Reading